learn-the-web/topics/javascript-accessibility.md

 ### Accessible toggle panels

-Making toggle panels is Javascript in fairly simple, [you can see the toggle panel code here](/topics/javascript-components/#toggle-panels).
+Making toggle panels is JavaScript in fairly simple, [you can see the toggle panel code here](/topics/javascript-components/#toggle-panels).

 But we still need to make them a little more accessible, we need to adjust the HTML a little by adding some ARIA attributes.